brian6484/CSKnowledge/Language/Java/Multithreading/ThreadVSThreadPool.md

 we have many small concurrent tasks to run.
 This is when thread pool comes in.

 Thread pool is a *managed* collection of worker threads that are kept alive to execute submitted tasks.
-So instead of creating threads to run your tasks, we instead submit the tasks to this thread and **the pool assigns an available thread to do this task**.
+So instead of creating threads to run your tasks, we instead submit the tasks to this thread and **the pool assigns an available thread to do this task** (task queuing).
 This reduces the overhead that comes with thread creation and destruction cuz thread pool **manages the lifecycles of threads** for us automatically.
+There is also improved responsiveness as tasks execute sooner because they dont have to wait for a new thread to be made by the OS.

-### Callable interface and Future interface
+### Callable interface and Future interface (and how they work with Thread Pools)
 Callable is similar to Runnable interface but it can **return a result and throw exceptions**.
 Future interface can give a result of asynchronous computation and provides a *reference* to that result when the computation is complete, and can retrieve that result via get() method.